 Even Hamlet, one of the top two most well known of them all.
 The original Danish Legend of Prince Amleth does end with him taking the Throne rather than dying.

-King Lear is among the plays that would get a changed up happier ending, but still not restoring the original ending since it has Cordelia marry Edgar (a character not in the original source at all, the whole Gloucester family stuff Shakespeare took from a different source) seemingly forgetting that she was married to the King of France/Gaul.
+King Lear is among the plays that would get a changed up happier ending in the Bowlder era, but still not restoring the original ending since it has Cordelia marry Edgar (a character not in the original source at all, the whole Gloucester family stuff Shakespeare took from a different source) seemingly forgetting that she was married to the King of France/Gaul.
 Now of course I’d be all for having Cordelia reign as a Polyandrous Queen but I don’t think that’s what these editors intended to go for.

 Thing is if I ever wrote my own version I’d still include some stuff from Shakespeare, Shakespearean Fools are always fun, and the complexity the Gloucester plotline adds is thematically useful, but I’d try to subvert the Bastard son being the bad one.